guillermo-lopez/InkyPi/src/plugins/task_calendar/README.md

 - **Events**:
   - All-day events shown first
   - Timed events shown with start time
+  - Height varies based on duration for short events
+  - Multi-day events shown as separate boxes for each day
   - Color-coded by source and priority
   - Limited to 25 characters for all-day events and 20 characters for timed events